openhab/openhab-addons/bundles/org.openhab.binding.chatgpt/README.md

 ## Items Configuration

-Items to be used by the HLI service must be tagged with the [ "OpenAI" ] tag.
+Items to be used by the HLI service must be tagged with the [ "ChatGPT" ] tag.
 If no semantic model is set up, you can set the parameter `useSemanticModel` to false.
 In this case, the item names must follow the naming convention '<Location>_***', for example "Kitchen_Light".
 The label of the items are expected to briefly describe the item in more detail.
 If the item accepts different text commands, add these commands to the "am" metadata key (see Item Configuration example below).